-Davies' work often harkens back to her childhood experience of attending art classes at Pittsburgh's Carnegie Museum of Natural History.
+Lauren Davies' work often harkens back to growing up in Pittsburgh and attending youth art classes at the Carnegie Museum of Natural History.
 This artistic education involved countless Saturday afternoons spent sketching the Carnegie’s natural history dioramas, insect collections and replicas of everything from beaver dams to miniature period rooms.
 This formative experience eventually led to a MFA in Sculpture from the San Francisco Art Institute.